EAWF/BTC-Tools/README.md

 [![bg][banner]][website] <img src="https://raw.githubusercontent.com/EAWF/EAWF/master/images/BitcoinHere.png" valign=middle align=right /><br/>***EAWF, Bob Holden***
 # BTC-Tools
-A repository of secure working tools for Bitcoin Businesses who wish to self-custody bitcoin in their HD or HD Multisig Wallets.
+A repository of secure working tools for Business or Inheritance Planning who wish to securely self-custody bitcoin in a Multisig Wallet.
 * [BTC-Toolbox][Toolbox] is used to create receiving addresses that will direct funds into their self-custody wallets.
 * [Standard Bitcoin HD Wallets] may be used to store funds which may be sent from a [Multisig] scheme.